nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 3. Authentication Code Generation: The computed hash serves as the authentication code required under PSD2 for dynamic linking, tieing the authorization response to the specific payment transaction details.
 4. User Approval Dialogue: To ensure transparency and user consent, the payment request details must be presented to the user within the wallet’s approval interface.
 This allows the user to review and approve the specific payment details.
 The user approval dialogue must comply with the requirements specified in ARF Section 6.6.3.4 [^arf] and ARF Annex 2, Section A.2.3.6 Topic 6 [^arf_annex2].

 This process ensures compliance with PSD2’s requirement for dynamic linking by securely binding the transaction details to the authentication process.
 By incorporating the transaction hash into the key-binding JWT of the A2Pay', the wallet guarantees that any tampering with the transaction data invalidates the authentication.
-The reliance on OpenID4VP `transaction_data` feature ensures a standardized and secure implementation of this critical SCA requirement.

 ### Payment request object

-The payment request object is included with in the `transaction_data` array and contains all the details describing the intended payment transaction.
+The payment request object is included within the `transaction_data` array and contains all the details describing the intended payment transaction.
 The data schema for the payment request is specified in the JSON schema file, [payment-request-schema.json](payment-request-schema.json).

 Non-normative example of a payment request: